wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 19.08
 =====

+* xivo-confd has been updated to Python 3.
+If you have written or installed a custom plugin, you must ensure that the plugins are compatible with Python 3.
 * Since the feature to manage certificates from web-interface is gone, all certificates must now be managed manually.
 The directory to access to certificates is `/var/lib/xivo/certificates` and is not backup or synchronized anymore.